LeN0UR/LeN0UR/README.md

 ## 👨‍💻 About Me

 I am an individual that is sincerely passionate about personal improvement even if it's 1% a day.
-As a **DevOps Engineer** I aim to automate workflows and build resilient infrastructure that keeps systems efficient, reliable, scalable and most importantly **secure**.
-In general I enjoy any challenges that require intense problem solving and collaborating with people to make things happen 🦾
+As a **DevOps Engineer**, I aim to automate workflows and build resilient infrastructure that keeps systems efficient, reliable, scalable, and most importantly **secure**.
+In general, I enjoy challenges that require intense problem-solving and collaboration to make things happen 🦾

-I use this space to document my learning journey, from mastering linux and networking fundamentals to building CI/CD pipelines and containerized applications.
+I use this space to document my learning journey — from mastering Linux and networking fundamentals to building CI/CD pipelines and containerized applications.
 Currently, I’m expanding into cloud orchestration with **AWS**, **Docker**, **Kubernetes**, and **Terraform**, aiming to automate infrastructure deployment at scale.

 ---

 ## 📂 Current Focus

-- 🔭 Working on: **[The_CI_CDiary](https://github.com/LeN0UR/The_CI_CDiary)**, documenting my journey and building projects
+- 🔭 Working on: **[The_CI_CDiary](https://github.com/LeN0UR/The_CI_CDiary)** — documenting my journey and building projects
 - 🌱 Upskilling in **AWS ECS**, **Terraform**, and **CI/CD pipeline automation**
-- 🧠 Check out all my public repositories [here](https://github.com/LeN0UR?tab=repositories).
+- 🧠 Check out all my public repositories [here](https://github.com/LeN0UR?tab=repositories)

 ---

-## 💻 My tech stack
+## 💻 My Tech Stack

 <p align="left">
   <!-- Core -->